VGU, Jaipur | Law Admissions 2025

 Also, check - Difference between 3 & 5-year LLB courses

 Bar Council of India overlooks all the admission processes in law courses in India.
 The eligibility criteria for different law courses is also decided by the BCI.
 The BCI decides the minimum eligibility criteria for these courses.
 On top of that, different law colleges have their own eligibility conditions for admissions.
-The basic eligibility criteria of LLB after B.com has been given below:
+The basic eligibility criteria of law after B.com is given below:

 5-year LLB- Students must have completed their class 10+2 from a recognized board to be eligible for this course.